D61-IA/stellar-gnosis/README.md

 Change to the directory `/Projects/stellar-gnosis/gnosis/` where you can find the file `manage.py`.

-Prepare the Neo4j and sqlite3 databases by using the following commands,
+Prepare the database by using the following commands,

-    python manage.py install_labels
     python manage.py makemigrations
     python manage.py migrate